EdwardBock/wp/README.md

 A thin drizzle based orm layer for the WordPress database.

-> 0.4.0 come with a breaking change in the wp constructor.

 ## Why?

 Because sometimes performance matters!

 Most of the time it is totally fine to use the wordPress REST api.
 But when performance matters you do not want to spin up a WordPress stack just to query some data in the database.
 Especially if you have direct access to the database in your node setup.

+### 0.x !

+Things will eventually change on the way to 1.0.

+>
+> Breaking Changes:
+> - 0.4.0 single argument constructor

 ## Getting started